nguyen8amk1/My_Own_Philosophy_of_Everything/toolbox/Programming_Workflow.md

     https://www.youtube.com/watch?v=bdumjiHabhQ
 THIS IS WORKFLOW "CHEATSHEET" :V

+## TODO:
+    FIND FASTER NAVIGATION FOR ALL 3 I3, NVIM, TMUX
+    TMUX:
+        faster window, session navigation

+    CONFIG:
+        COMPLETE THE WORK ENVIRONMENT by Configure all of them.

+        NVIM:
+            -> Finish adding all the lsps and plugin -> FIX THE CLIPBOARD PROBLEM

+        TMUX:
+            -> Make it look pretty
+            -> PUSH THE CONFIG TO GITHUB, OR AT LEAST TRACK IT

+        I3:
+            -> Make it look better
+            -> May be learn some new keybindings ??

+    PUSH ALL THE CONFIG TO GITHUB:
+        TMUX HAVE SOME CONFIG THAT HAVEN'T GET TRACKED ALL OF THEM HAVEN'T GET UPDATE FOR A WHILE NOW

 ## WINDOW MANAGER - I3
     ...
     -> Basically separate the viewport for different tasks